All the Best Ways to Store Vegetables Over Winter

 In fact, this is the best place to keep them through winter as the soil provides just the right amount of moisture (90 to 95 percent humidity) and cold (32°F) that they like.

-Let your root crops grow for as long as possible (but before they turn woody) until right before the first frost.
+Let your root crops grow for as long as possible (but before they turn woody) until the first hard frost.
 Then, cut off all the green tops, leaving just a couple inches of stem above ground so you know where they are.

 Spread a heavy layer of mulch over them (up to 8 inches thick if you live in a very cold climate—you want to keep the soil from freezing solid) and leave the crops in place.